gluckzhang/ctf-jwt-token/README.md

 ## How to Conduct The Attack

 The goal of this attack is to extract the information which should be only seen by admin users.
 By default, the attacker could only get a common user account to experience the website.
-By modifying the JWT token, the attacher spoofs the server that he logs in as a admin.
+By modifying the JWT token, the attacker spoofs the server that he logs in as an admin.

 Use the following Python3 script to conduct the attack: